Plessala has an excellent crêperie, there is a weekly market on Thursdays, a small

 played around the grounds of the small ruined chateau.

 Plemet has a children’s playground and tennis courts near its lake.
-There is a gourmet
+There are a couple

-restaurant and a good supermarket.
-On the outskirts of the town is the natural sports
+of bar-restaurants and a good supermarket.
+On the outskirts of the town is the natural

-base where accompanied kayaking trips are organised, you can also hire kayaks and
+sports base where accompanied kayaking trips are organised, you can also hire kayaks

 Lamballe features a really bustling traditional Thursday market where locally produced

 items including home-grown vegetables, excellent pork products, honey, cider and

 a range of craft goods can be found.
 The famous Harass breeds Breton horses and